kheller18/data-structures-algorithms/questions/SQL.md

 37. What is Collation?
 What are the different types of Collation Sensitivity?
     + Collation refers to a set of rules that determine how data is sorted and compared.
 Rules defining the correct character sequence are used to sort the character data.
 It incorporates options for specifying case sensitivity, accent marks, kana character types, and character width.
 Below are the different types of collation sensitivity:
-      + Case sensitivity: A and a are treated differently.
+      + `Case sensitivity`: A and a are treated differently.
-      + Accent sensitivity: a and á are treated differently.
+      + `Accent sensitivity`: a and á are treated differently.
-      + Kana sensitivity: Japanese kana characters Hiragana and Katakana are treated differently.
+      + `Kana sensitivity`: Japanese kana characters Hiragana and Katakana are treated differently.
-      + Width sensitivity: Same character represented in single-byte (half-width) and double-byte (full-width) are treated differently.
+      + `Width sensitivity`: Same character represented in single-byte (half-width) and double-byte (full-width) are treated differently.

 38. What is a Stored Procedure?
     + A stored procedure is a subroutine available to applications that access a relational database management system (RDBMS).
 Such procedures are stored in the database data dictionary.
 The sole disadvantage of stored procedure is that it can be executed nowhere except in the database and occupies more memory in the database server.
 It also provides a sense of security and functionality as users who can't access the data directly can be granted access via stored procedures.